 Motorcycle Dealer RANT

 Those of you who feel the need to relentlessly push their "buy local" mantra for buying motorcycle parts and accessories can fuck off.
 Really.
 Fuck the fuckity-fuckin'-fuck off.
 If anyone ever tells me that shit here in NYC I'm gonna end up picking their teeth out of the lovely 'roo leather of my Held motorcycle gloves.
-Which, by the way, you can't find anywhere in NYC.
+Which, by the way, you currently can't find anywhere in NYC.

 Last night I noticed there's a scrape on my Arai helmet's face shield that won't buff out and it's in an annoying place too.
 So while I'm in Manhattan getting more steroid shots in my back and hip today I figure I'll stop by a familiar big-four dealer, Camrod Motorsports.
 Big showroom, decent parts counter (as they go these days), fair selection of clothing, helmets and bling for a non-California joint.
 No need to call first.
 I mean, OF COURSE they're gonna stock face shields for one the most popular and well-known helmet lines, right?
 In fact, not just one Arai helmet either.
 The same shield fits TWENTY models of Arai helmets.